jericksen/Capstone/README.md

      <img src="images/Hour_dist._1_4.png" width="650" height="350">
 </p>

-The distributions for classes 7 & 8 showed significant similarities compared to classes 1 & 4.
-This offers clear indications that the hour feature is difficult to differentiate by the random forest model which has led to higher levels of missclassification.
+The distributions for classes 7 & 8 showed significant similarities when compared to classes 1 & 4.
+These similarities offer  evidence that perhaps the hour feature difficult for the model differentiate between the two classes leading to the higher levels of missclassification between the classes.

-I performed the same analysis with the 2nd and 3rd most important (latitude and longitude) features and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4.
+I performed a similar analysis with the 2nd and 3rd most important features (latitude and longitude) and found class 7 & 8 exhibited similar distributions with respect to classes 1 and 4:

 **Final Model**